'It's a miracle': Boy treated with $3m drug donated by public can now walk with support

 He said of the campaign for Devdan: "To my knowledge, I believe it's among the largest for a single fund-raiser in Singapore."

-Devdan is the only child of civil servant Dave Deveraj and his interior designer wife.
+Devdan is the only child of civil servant Dave Devaraj and his interior designer wife.
 The couple are both 33 years old.

 In September last year, Devdan was treated with Zolgensma, a one-time gene therapy treatment for children with spinal muscular atrophy, at the National University Hospital.